Stranger Things (franchise): Television series

-Stranger Things (2016–present)
+Stranger Things (2016–2025)

 Stranger Things was created, written, and directed by the Duffer Brothers, produced in association with Shawn Levy's 21 Laps Entertainment and Duffers' Monkey Massacre Productions.
 The Duffers conceived the show as a blend of 1980s Spielbergian adventure and Stephen King–style horror.
-After failed pitches to other networks, Netflix ordered the series in late 2014.

 The first season (set in 1983) premiered on Netflix on July 15, 2016.
 It introduced the disappearance of young Will Byers and the appearance of a telekinetic girl named Eleven escaping from a secretive government lab.
-Season 1 consists of eight episodes.
-In October 2017, Netflix released Season 2, which focuses on the aftermath of Will's time spent in the alternate "Upside Down" dimension alongside a new entity known as the Mind Flayer.
-Season 3 arrived on July 4, 2019.
+The first season consists of eight episodes.
+In October 2017, Netflix released the second season, which focuses on the aftermath of Will's time spent in the alternate "Upside Down" alongside a new entity known as the Mind Flayer.
+The third season arrived on July 4, 2019.
 It is set in the summer of 1985, focusing on the heroes' battle with the Mind Flayer at the new Starcourt Mall and culminating in a dramatic confrontation that changes the town's status quo.
-Season 4 (split into two volumes released on May 27 and July 1, 2022) follows the group in early 1986 as the Upside Down's influence resurfaces via the new villain Vecna, even as the characters face challenges separated across multiple locations.

-Netflix officially renewed Stranger Things for a fifth and final season in early 2022.
-Season 5 is scheduled to be released in three parts throughout November and December 2025, and will conclude the main storyline according to The Duffer Brothers.
+The fourth season (split into two volumes released on May 27 and July 1, 2022) follows the group in early 1986 as the Upside Down's influence resurfaces via the new villain Vecna, even as the characters face challenges separated across multiple locations.
+The fifth and final season was released in three parts throughout November and December 2025.

-Season 3 broke Netflix records with over 64 million households watching within its first month.
-The series holds high scores on review aggregators (Rotten Tomatoes approvals in the 85–97% range per season) and numerous award nominations for its acting and production.

-Stranger Things: Tales from '85
+Stranger Things: Tales from '85 (2026–present)

 In July 2022, it was revealed that a spin-off series was in the works.
 In April 2023, Netflix greenlit a straight-to-series order for an animated series that is set in the Stranger Things universe.
 The animation for the series is being provided by Flying Bark Productions with Eric Robles, the Duffer Brothers, Shawn Levy and Dan Cohen as executive producers on the show.
 The Duffer Brothers said the series would be in the vein of the Saturday-morning cartoons they grew up with.
 In 2025, it was revealed that the animated spin-off will be titled Stranger Things: Tales from '85, and as the title implies, it is set in the winter of 1985, between the second and third seasons of the main series.
 The series will introduce a new character named Nikki Baxter who is said to be "a tinker", and who has pinkish hair that's short on the sides.
 On November 6, 2025, Netflix released a first look teaser for Tales from '85, also revealing its voice cast.

-Tales from '85 is set to release in 2026.
+The first season of Tales from '85 was released in its entirety on April 23, 2026.
+In April 2026, the series was renewed for a second season, which premiered on September 17, 2026.